Bhawani-74/Bhawani-74/README.md

 🛠️ Tech Stack:
 - Python
 - OpenCV
 - NumPy
-- (Optional: Flask / Node.js for backend integration)
+- Flask / Node.js for backend integration

 💡 Purpose:
 To build a smart AI system that helps prevent misuse of personal images and enhances digital safety in an increasingly online world.